It Is 'He' (Jai Sri Krishna): Critical reception

 Like the North American tour, Dark Horse was much maligned on release.
-According to Simon Leng, Harrison's rejection of rock 'n' roll tradition and the Beatles' legacy during the tour was the cause for the album's unfavourable critical reception; in the case of "It Is 'He'", Leng continues, this manifested as "outright hostility" from some reviewers, who saw it as "one Krishna paen too many".
+According to Simon Leng, Harrison's rejection of rock 'n' roll tradition and the Beatles' legacy during the tour was the cause for the album's unfavourable critical reception; in the case of "It Is 'He'", Leng continues, this manifested as "outright hostility" from some reviewers.
 Bob Woffinden of the NME wrote: "You keep looking for saving graces [on the album], for words of enthusiasm to pass on ...
 Tracks like 'It Is HE (Jai Sri Krishna)' are more typical.
-There, the endless repetition of 'Jai Sri Krishana, Jai Sri Radhe' over an enfeebled tune is hardly compelling listening."
+There, the endless repetition of 'Jai Sri Krishna, Jai Sri Radhe' over an enfeebled tune is hardly compelling listening."
 Writing for Rolling Stone, Jim Miller opined: "[Harrison's] religiosity, once a spacey bauble in the Beatles' panoply, has come to resemble the obsessiveness of a zealot."
 In a more favourable review, Brian Harrigan of Melody Maker called the song "a bit of a groover" and credited Harrison with the creation of "a new category in music – Country and Eastern".

 The song has invited varied opinions among Harrison and Beatles biographers.
-In their book Eight Arms to Hold You, Chip Madinger and Mark Easter dismiss the track as "an inauspicious ending to a half-baked LP".
 Ian Inglis describes the deceleration into half-time during the verses as "awkward" and notes the failure of "It Is 'He'" next to Harrison's earlier successes with "My Sweet Lord" and "Hare Krishna Mantra".
 Inglis concludes: "The gently floating Indian [choruses] are somewhat undermined by the ponderous nature of the rock-oriented interludes, and the evangelical nature of the English words – 'he who is complete' – finally discourage any attempt at participation."
-Author Elliot Huntley describes the song as "Krishna-consciousness psychobabble", with a refrain that is "repeated ad nauseam".
 Writing in The Rough Guide to the Beatles, Chris Ingham views the track as "George at his happy-clappy nadir" and pairs it with "Ding Dong, Ding Dong", which Harrison released as a hoped-for Christmas–New Year hit in the UK, as "two of the worst songs he ever allowed out".